b-g-goodell/mrl-skunkworks-mirror/Konferenco/2019/Guides/monkonguideforCC.md

 **What to do:** Provide final confirmation of the schedule to the KO, who will post it online.

 **What happens next:**
-  * The KO will respond with a ìrun-of-show,î a minute-by-minute break-down of the dayís events.
+  * The KO will respond with a ‚Äúrun-of-show,‚Äù a minute-by-minute break-down of the day‚Äôs events.
   * Approve this run-of-show or ask for modifications until you approve it.

 From here on out, the CC and the KO will use the run-of-show instead of the schedule.
 Any last minute cancellations go on here.